Backhouse (1785 ship)

 Backhouse was launched in 1785 at Chester.
 She initially sailed as a West Indiaman.
 In 1792–1793 she made one voyage as a slave ship in the triangular trade in enslaved people.
-In 1796 and again in 1797 she repelled an attack by a French privateer in single-ship actions.
-Backhouse made four more slave trading voyages and then returned to the West Indies trade.
+Once in 1796 and twice in 1797 she repelled attacks by French privateers in three single-ship actions.
+Backhouse made four more voyages transporting enslaved people and then returned to the West Indies trade.
 After about 1809 she became a London coaster and was last listed in 1813.

 Career

 Backhouse first appeared in Lloyd's Register in 1787.
-On 20 December 1786 Backhouse, Collinson, master, sailed from Liverpool for Grenada.
+On 20 December 1786, Backhouse, Collinson, master, sailed from Liverpool for Grenada.

-1st slave trading voyage (1792–1793): Captain James Harrocks sailed from Liverpool on 27 October 1792 bound for West Africa.
-Backhouse started gathering her slaves at Bonny on 12 January 1793.
-She departed from Africa on 6 May with 296 slaves.
-She was at Grenada and then arrived at Montego Bay, Jamaica on 5 July with 281 slaves.
+1st voyage transporting enslaved people (1792–1793): Captain James Harrocks sailed from Liverpool on 27 October 1792 bound for West Africa.
+Backhouse started acquiring captives at Bonny on 12 January 1793.
+She departed from Africa on 6 May with 296 captives.
+She was at Grenada and then arrived at Montego Bay, Jamaica on 5 July with 281 captives.
 Harrocks died on 19 July.
 The mention in Lloyd's List on Backhouse's arrival at Jamaica referred to "late Harrocks".
 Captain Michael Pele replaced Harrocks.
 Backhouse sailed for home on 11 October and arrived at Liverpool on 21 December.
 She had left Liverpool with 33 crew members and lost 17 on her voyage.

 In 1794 and 1795 two captains received letters of marque, John Marr on 28 March 1794 and James Thomson on 9 December 1795.
 There is a record in Lloyd's List's ship arrival and departure data of Captain Marr sailing to Dominica, but no mention of Captain Thomson.

-On 8 October 1796, as Captain James Flanagan was sailing Backhouse from Liverpool to Martinique, a French cutter brig privateer of 16 guns shadowed them from 8am to 9pm, before engaging them.
-After firing some shots the French vessel stood off, but continued to the chase through the night.
+On 8 October 1796, as Captain James Flanagan was sailing Backhouse from Liverpool to Martinique, a French brig privateer of 16 guns shadowed them from 8am to 9pm, before engaging them.
+After firing some shots the French vessel stood off, but continued the chase through the night.
 Next morning the French vessel renewed the engagement.
 Backhouse was down to her last two cartridges when the privateer sheared off; Flanagan immediately set off in pursuit, till the privateer escaped.
 Flanagan resumed his voyage.
 The privateer came up the next day again, but when Flanagan demonstrated his intention to engage, sheared off, with Backhouse in pursuit for a time.
 The engagement took place at 28°30′N 24°00′W.

 In July 1797 as Backhouse was sailing from Saint Vincent back to Liverpool, a French privateer schooner of sixteen 6-pounder guns came up.
 Captain Flanagan had a crew of only 15 men, including himself, but with the assistance of three gentleman passengers, was able to exchange fire for two-and-a-half hours before the French vessel withdrew.
 There were no British casualties.
+In the engagement Backhouse had expended all her ammunition.

-In 1797 Backhouse returned to the slave trade.
+In 1797 Backhouse returned to transporting enslaved people.

+2nd voyage transporting enslaved people (1797–1798): Captain James Hunter sailed from Liverpool on 26 September 1797.

+In 1797, 104 vessels left English ports on enslaving voyages.
+Ninety of these vessels sailed from Liverpool.